 The Horus Heresy: Legion revolves around the titular Horus Heresy and will include the iconic Istvaan III Atrocity, possibly with some other battles.
 The game will feature distinguished leaders and other individuals from Warhammer 40K lore, such as the four tainted Primarchs - Horus, Mortarion, Fulgrim and Angron, who also appeared in Talisman: The Horus Heresy.

-The picture above also shows Lucius the Eternal , in the bottom right corner, who is a legendary close quarters combatant that technically cannot die.
+The picture above also shows , in the bottom right corner, who is a legendary close quarters combatant that technically cannot die.
 He got this gift from Chaos God Slaanesh after he distinguished himself through massive bloodsheds.
 When I said "technically", it really meant he can be killed but he possesses his killer soon after.

 That was the fun part, now here is the downer - you don't actually get to play any of these legendary characters, this is a card game.
 Players will instead spend time building decks "of unstoppable Space Marines to take part in quick, brutal online duels".
 Everguild, the game's developers claim that players will be able to "lead [their] Legion with warlords such as Loken, Kharn, Fulgrim and many other epic characters as "they relive the battles that tore apart the Imperium of Mankind".